-Eric Berger Associate Dean for Faculty & Professor of Law
+Eric Berger Earl Dunlap Distinguished Professor of Law

 Professor Eric Berger joined the faculty in 2007.
 He received his B.A. with Honors in History from Brown University, and his J.D. from Columbia Law School, where he was a Kent Scholar and an Articles Editor on the Columbia Law Review.
 After law school, Professor Berger clerked for the Honorable Merrick B. Garland on the United States Court of Appeals for the District of Columbia Circuit.
 He then practiced in Jenner & Block's Washington, D.C. office, where he worked on litigation in several state and federal trial and appellate courts, including the United States Supreme Court.